DDI-TU-Dresden/thonny-wiki/windows.rst

 **Short story is that currently Windows 8 and 10 may be suspicious about Thonny installer and may call it "unsafe".**

-The warnings are strongest when the installer is downloaded and run via Internet Explorer (if downloaded and run with eg. Firefox, you should see the usual confirmation you've accustomed to see in previous Windows versions).
+The warnings are strongest when the installer is downloaded and run via Internet Explorer or Edge (if downloaded and run with eg. Firefox, you should see the usual confirmation you've accustomed to see in previous Windows versions).

 Actually, it's hard to predict exactly what kind of warnings SmartScreen will give you, because it uses some kind of reputation system, and Thonny's reputation is supposed to improve over time.
 (The system is not very transparent, but the main idea is that, the more users install and approve Thonny, the more likely it is that next users won't be bothered with warnings.
 See http://blogs.msdn.com/b/ie/archive/2011/03/22/smartscreen-174-application-reputation-building-reputation.aspx for more info)